flexn-io/create/docs/docs/tutorials/advanced/screens.md

 ## Home screen

 It's a good practice to start from Home screen.
-Create a new file called `src/screens/home.tsx` and copy over the code above:
+Create a new file called `src/screens/home.tsx` and copy over the code below:

 ```javascript
 import React, { useContext, useRef } from 'react';